gyorilab/adeft/CONTRIBUTING.md

 Pull requests
 -------------
-Always submit PRs via the sorgerlab repository.
+Always submit PRs via the indralab repository.
 Give your PR a concise and clear title that describes without excessive detail what the PR does.
 You should give more details in the description, pointing out the important changes made and any additional remarks that are relevant.